 Second and to a lesser degree the kitchen while in good shape did not have the sizzle that other kitchens had in its price range.
 It was lacking.

 It is hard for a buyer to look past those two items.
-If every other home you looked at had one it is a hard thing to give up.
+If every other home you looked at had a master suite, it is a hard thing for buyers to give up.
 The marketplace has set the buyers expectation.
-If a buyer is expecting a master suite it provides a sanctuary from the rest of the home, it provides a place of relaxation.
+If a buyer is expecting a master suite because the marketplace has set the expectation, than yours should have a master suite too.

 And of course it is easy to fall in love with a brand new kitchen, with all the latest design trends.

-So if your home is meeting a buyer’s expectations because it is priced improperly compared to its competition it is easy for buyers to fall in love with it.
+So if your home is not meeting a buyer’s expectations because it is priced improperly compared to its competition it is easy for buyers not to see the value in your home

 Herd Mentality of Home Buyers